Gallbladder Stones — A Complete Guide to Symptoms, Causes, Diet & Treatment

 Gallbladder Stones: Causes, Symptoms, Risk Factors & Treatment Options

-Dr. Kapil explains why stones form, how to identify warning signs early, and when surgery becomes essential.
+Dr. Kapil Agrawal explains why gallbladder stones form, how to recognise the warning signs early, and when surgery becomes necessary.
+This video covers metabolic causes, critical symptoms, and a comparison of treatment approaches.

 How Gallbladder Surgery Is Done Step by Step | Complete Laparoscopic Procedure Explained

-Walk through the exact steps of laparoscopic gallbladder removal—from anaesthesia and port placement to suturing and discharge.
+Walk through the exact steps of laparoscopic gallbladder removal, from anaesthesia and port placement to stone extraction, suturing, and discharge.
+Ideal for patients preparing for surgery.

 Robotic vs Laparoscopic Gallbladder Stone Surgery — Which Is Better for Fast, Safe Recovery?

-Dr. Kapil compares robotic precision with advanced laparoscopy, explaining how he selects the safest option for each patient.
+Dr. Kapil Agrawal compares robotic precision with advanced laparoscopy and explains how he selects the safest technique for each patient’s specific situation.

 Additional Reading on Gallbladder Care